-Because many of the opportunities in biochemistry require advanced course work, a major part of the program in the Department of Biochemistry and Molecular Biology is concerned with its graduate program leading to the MS or PhD degree.
-This graduate program is an integral part of the basic research activities in the Oklahoma Agricultural Experiment Station.
+Many career opportunities in biochemistry require advanced course work, and so part of the Department of Biochemistry and Molecular Biology's curriculum is focused on its graduate program leading to the MS or PhD degree.
+This graduate program is also an integral part of the extensive basic research activities supported by the Oklahoma Agricultural Experiment Station.